-Home / Mass-media / Events / National Anticorruption Conference, 14th edition, in pictures – event organized in partnership and with the financial support of the UNDP Moldova project
+Home / Mass-media / Events / National Anticorruption Conference, 14th edition.
+The speech by the director of the National Anticorruption Center, Ruslan FLOCEA

 The speech by the director of the National Anticorruption Center, Ruslan FLOCEA